Pearson BTEC HNC in Applied Sciences

 Maximum of 3 hours per week average over the academic year.

 22 hours maximum studying and preparing assessments in your own time per week, including use of online materials.

 - GCSE English Language Grade C or above OR Pass in Level 2 Essential Skills Literacy

 - GCSE Mathematics Grade C or above (no equivalency)

 - Four passes at Grade C or above, 2 of which to include English (or equivalent) and Maths (must be GCSE Maths)

 - At least one A Level pass preferably in an appropriate subject (e.g. Chemistry or Biology) OR

 - Level 3 Diploma in Applied Science which must include two chemistry units: Chemistry for Biotechnicians and Industrial Chemical Reactions

-- Access Diploma in Foundation Studies with an overall average of 60%-65%+ including one science module at a minimum of 60%
+- Access Diploma in Foundation Studies with an overall average of 60%-65% + and with one science module at a minimum of 60%

 - Common European Framework of Reference (CEFR) level B2